NicholasDip/5313D-Mechanum-Drive-2025-2026/README.md

 ## Autonomous Selection
 Autonomous routines are defined in `Auton.cpp` and registered with RoboDash's Selector widget.
 The selected routine runs automatically in competition mode. one item can have is own autonmous path.
-For example {"red_left_auton", red_left_auton}, that can be coded with a path specified for red side left.
+For example {"red_left_auton", red_left_auton}, that can be coded with a path specifically for red side left.
 Allowing versatility across the field in all scenarios

 Example:
 ```cpp